-How fast children grow!
-One minute your child is a baby, in the next she, is running around.
-In a flash, she is going to school.
-Before you know it, you are attending her graduation ceremony.
-So many memories, so many milestones achieved and not many good pictures clicked to reminisce those moments.
-Every parent should know how to photograph her child.
+So many memories, so many milestones achieved, but not many good pictures clicked to reminisce those moments.
+Every parent must know how to photograph her child.
 A few basic rules will help you take good pictures of your child through her years of growing up.

-- Be patient and anticipate the picture.
-First and foremost do not feel rushed.
-Just relax and get totally involved when photographing small children, go with their mood sense and action.
-Remember that children are high energy bundles.
-They are very active and not always willing to listen to instructions on how to pose.
-Capture them doing their favourite activities and many of these photos will come out naturally.
-They will show your children in their own world.
-When various emotions and moods are captured, you get a set of precious memories that you can look at over and over again.
+- Be patient and visualise the picture: First and foremost, do not rush to capture your child's photograph.
+Just relax and get totally involved in the process.
+Children are highly energetic and not always willing to listen to instructions on how to pose.
+Observe your child's mood and anticipate his actions.
+Capture him in his spontaneous moments, doing his favourite activity and many of these photos will come out naturally.
+When various emotions and moods are captured, you get a set of precious memories for a lifetime.

-- By observing your child’s activities over time, you will have an idea as to which situation will lead to that particular moment that you wish to capture.
+- Observe your child: By observing your child’s activities over time, you will have an idea as to what situation will lead to that particular moment, which you would like to capture.
 By anticipating the situation, you will be able to time the perfect shot.

-- Focus on those beautiful expressive eyes.
-This is a must.
-If the eyes are not in focus, when you look at the picture, you will feel that something is missing.
-You need to get reflections of light in your child’s eye to make them sparkle.
-When shooting outdoors, the rule is to position yourself so that your child is in the shade looking towards the light.
+- Focus on those beautiful expressive eyes: This is a must.
+If the child's eyes are not in focus, you may feel that something is missing in the shot.
+Let there be enough light in your child’s eye to make them sparkle.
+When shooting outdoors, the rule is to position yourself in such a way that your child is in the shade looking towards the light.
 If you are shooting indoors, use windows as a source of light.
 Try and position your baby facing the window.

-- Watch the foreground and background.
-Remember that child photography is not about the background, the patterns on the wall or the beautiful foliage.
-Unless you have a valid reason, avoid cluttered foregrounds and backgrounds of your children while photographing them.
-Visual background clutter will detract attention from the main picture.
-Choose angles where the background behind your child is clean.
-If there is clutter, just zoom in closer to her and you will avoid the clutter in your composition.
-Remember your main aim is to capture your child’s expression or activity and not the surroundings.
+- Watch the foreground and background: Remember that child photography is not about the background, the patterns on the wall or the beautiful foliage.
+Unless you have a valid reason, avoid cluttered foregrounds and backgrounds, while photographing them.
+Visual background clutter will take the attention away from the main picture.
+Choose angles in such a way that the background behind your child is clean.
+If there is clutter, just zoom in closer to her to get a clean composition.
+Remember, your main aim is to capture your child’s expression or activity and not the surroundings.